-- The school liaises with pre-school groups, and a member of staff attends meetings of children with SEND to ensure smooth transition into school with needs-based provision in place. - The school liaises with secondary school SEND departments regarding any children transferring who are on the SEND register to ensure the new school is aware of the needs of each individual.
+- The school liaises with pre-school groups, and a member of staff attends meetings of children with SEND to ensure smooth transition into school with needs-based provision in place.
+Where appropriate, the SENCo may also attend these meetings and observations of pupils with SEND in their previous setting. - The school liaises with secondary school SEND departments regarding any children transferring who are on the SEND register to ensure the new school is aware of the needs of each individual.
 Meetings are organized with the SENCo of the receiving school.